2006 Baalbek hospital raid: The operation

 The operation began between 9:30 and 10:15 p.m. on August 1 with intensive bombardment around the Dar al-Hikma hospital to cut off all the access roads.
 The hospital was one of several medical facilities that the IDF believed may have been used to treat or hold the two captured soldiers, Ehud Goldwasser and Eldad Regev, after their abduction by Hezbollah the previous month.
 Approximately 200 elite commandos fast-roped from helicopters which previously refuelled over the Mediterranean Sea.
 The operation involved two commando units: Shaldag of the Israeli Air Force, and Sayeret Matkal of the IDF Branch of Intelligence (Aman).
 Air cover was provided by attack helicopters, jet fighters and unmanned drones.
 At least 10 bombing runs were carried out around the hospital and on hills east and north of Baalbek according to witness reports.

 Upon landing, the two units split up.
 The Sayeret Matkal unit proceeded to the Dar al-Hikma hospital in the Jamaliyah suburb of Baalbek, known for its connections to Hezbollah and believed by Israeli Military Intelligence to be a base for Iranian Revolutionary Guards.
 According to local residents, the Hezbollah-run hospital was financed by an Iranian charity, the Imam Khomeini Charitable Society.
 The hospital was empty at the time, the patients having been transferred to other hospitals, or sent home four days earlier.

 The Israeli force occupied the hospital.
 According to HRW, IDF commandos shot and killed a nurse who was trying to flee and wounded two armed security guards during the take-over.
-Two armed Hezbollah fighters were killed outside the hospital while engaging the Israelis, one by a missile from a drone and the other by small arms fire.
+Two armed Hezbollah fighters were killed outside the hospital while engaging the Israelis, one by a missile from an Israeli drone and the other by small arms fire from the commandos.
 Based on Hezbollah "martyr" posters that later appeared around the village of Al Jamaliyeh, HRW concluded that the nurse and the two militants may have been the only Hezbollah-affiliated people killed in the raid.

 A group of local residents were alarmed by the sound of fighting and assembled at the house of the local mukhtar.
 Two of the men were armed members of the Lebanese Communist Party (LCP) and a third was an unarmed member of the group.
 An Israeli helicopter fired a number of missiles at the group, killing all three LCP militants as well as three unarmed men.
 According to an assessment by Human Rights Watch the two armed militants were to be considered combatants and therefore legitimate targets.
 HRW further noted that the two combatants endangered the lives of the civilians by mixing with them.
 The unarmed men killed in the attack were faulted for mixing with combatants during an Israeli military operation.
 HRW thus considered them to be collateral casualties to a legitimate Israeli military strike."